 Modern apps take advantage of the wide array of cloud infrastructure that’s available today.
 Since these services are generally integrated via APIs, microservices fit right in.

 The economics work well

-Your code is stateless and will receive inputs via API, run the code in the language of your choice, and return its results back via API.
+Your code is stateless and will receive inputs via API gateway, run the code in the language of your choice, and return its results back via API.

 which handle security, permissioning, GPU/CPU management, containerizing, language support, etc. There’s a lot to think about, and if you don’t wish to be doing a lot of heavy DevOps, we strongly recommend using a managed platform.

-Your API endpoints This is how your microservice will receive data in, and will send data out.
+This is how your microservice application will receive data in, and will send data out.
 If you need a refresher on APIs, check this out.